Outdoor adventures made easier for you at Go Wild!

 Snowmobile trail pass types, fees and how to order

 The snowmobile trail pass fee is dependent upon whether the snowmobile for which you are purchasing the trail pass is registered in Wisconsin and whether the owner of that snowmobile is a member of a snowmobile club and the Association of Wisconsin Snowmobile Clubs (AWSC).
 Trail pass fees are non-refundable.
-You will need your Wisconsin registration number or, for a nonresident snowmobile trail pass, the make and model.

 - Wisconsin snowmobile trail pass for club members ($10) – for a snowmobile registered in Wisconsin and owned by a person who is both a member of a snowmobile club and a member of AWSC.
 Passes may be ordered through the AWSC website or their office in DeForest.
 Trail passes are delivered by US mail.
 A temporary trail use receipt is issued to operate legally on snowmobile trails.
 Carry the receipt with you until your pass is delivered by US mail and affixed to your snowmobile's windshield.
 Please visit www.awsc.org for more details.